openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

 ## Code Contribution

 Developers are welcome to contribute code, documentation, etc. For specific contribution processes and methods, please refer to [Code Contribution](https://gitcode.com/openharmony/docs/blob/master/en/contribute/code-contribution.md).

+## Constraints

+The following features are not provided yet:

+  - Check the status of application permissions.
+  - Displays a dialog box for setting a global swich.
+  - Displays a permission settings dialog box to grant permissions the second time.

 ## Repositories Involved